KSP-RO/RP-1/Source/RP0.Tests/ReusabilityTests/README.md

 generated table ends with a target-versus-actual section instead, and the ratio there moves visibly as the formulas are tuned.

-What `BalanceAnchorTests` still asserts are properties that compare two rows against each other, so they hold or fail regardless of the exact fixture numbers: refurbishing should cost less work than building new, splashdown should never beat recovering at KSC, and refurbishment duration should track the vessel rather than the size of its launch complex.
+`BalanceAnchorTests` now holds a single still-unmet property: splashdown should never be cheaper to refurbish than recovering at KSC (it is, once the `LandedAt` matching is fixed, so the inversion becomes reachable).
+Two properties that once failed here now pass and moved to `RecoveryInvariantTests` — refurbishing is cheaper than building new, and *net* refurbishment cost (the charge plus the engineer salary it offsets) falls with tech.
+A third, "duration tracks the vessel not the pad", was dropped: it was an artifact of a mis-sized fixture (an Apollo capsule recovered to a 6 t pad rather than to its Saturn V complex), and does not survive correct launch-complex sizing.

 The tech multipliers are parsed from `GameData/RP-1/SCMData/RecoveryLevels.cfg` and `RefurbishmentLevels.cfg` rather than mirrored, so editing those cfgs moves the tables.